-Learning logether for F ersonal Succes 55 receipt of pp, including MOVE Programme.
-Pupils in all classes should be able to attend educational visits and short residential trips.
-As well as the in-school opportunities we have for learning outside the classroom, there is a potentially huge benefit to pupils from the unique experiences afforded by class trips.
+Community Specia School T receipt of pp, including MOVE Programme.
+Commonly specia Pupils in all classes should be able to attend educational visits and short residential trips.
+As well as the inschool opportunities we have for learning outside the classroom, there is a potentially huge benefit to pupils from the unique experiences afforded by class trips.
 Katie Turner is the school EVC.
-Funding will sometimes be used to subsidise trip attendance for PP pupils.
-Success Criteria: Food provided to pupils for snack, special occasions, parties, rewards, and community visits are all much healthier and clear guidelines are in place. £4,000 To ensure that pupils in receipt of PP funding do not fall behind their peers in terms of overall Deputy Head Teacher and Assistant Head Teachers will monitor and analyse pupil attainment and progress data to identify 'focus pupils' at risk of falling behind.
+Funding will sometimes be used to subsidise trip attendance for PP pupils. £4,000 Where possible, visits have been supported using PP funding including class trips, Lea Green and residentials.
+Success Criteria: Food provided to pupils for snack, special occasions, parties, rewards, and community visits are all much healthier and clear guidelines are in place.
+Pupils are benefiting from a healthy balanced diet, including treats and special occasions.

+Community Specie al School 1 1 To ensure that pupils in receipt of PP funding do not fall behind their peers in terms of overall Deputy Head Teacher and Assistant Head Teachers will monitor and analyse pupil attainment and progress data to identify 'focus pupils' at risk of falling behind.
 Impact of Covid-19 limitations will be a key factor to consider amongst others.
-Interventions and support Pupil progress data and reports Focus pupil analysis School budget All pupils, particularly those in receipt of PP funding DHT £1,000 AHT & Curriculum Leads £1,000 Josie O'Donnell Marie McCuaig

-Learning rogether for i ersonal Succes 33 progress and attainment. measures will be designed with class teachers in Pupil Progress Meetings.
+Interventions and support Pupil progress data and reports Focus pupil analysis School budget All pupils, particularly those in receipt of PP funding DHT £1,000 AHT & Curriculum Leads £1,000 Josie O'Donnell Marie McCuaig In Autumn and Spring last year, PP pupils made greater progress than their peers, in Summer they fell slightly behind (8.35%).
+Although this is a drop, all pupils made good progress that improved on the previous year. progress and attainment. measures will be designed with class teachers in Pupil Progress Meetings.
 Key data measures will be B Squared assessments and ILP outcomes in the Social, Emotional and Mental Health area of the curriculum.
-Designated lead for Looked After Children (Headteacher) will monitor educational progress and emotional wellbeing of LAC and ensure pupils are supported by Together for i ersonar oucce. £1500 suitable interventions.
+Designated lead for Looked After Children (Headteacher) will monitor educational progress and emotional wellbeing of LAC and ensure pupils are supported by suitable interventions. £1500 Our LAC pupils have received a high level of interventions - 1 pupil is supported off

+Community Special School

 Subsidise targeted interventions for pp pupils where specific needs are identified.
+This spending may be on resources such as communication aids, mobility equipment, music therapy, etc. Commonly special school site and the other receives additional daily interventions.

+Success Criteria:

-This spending may be on resources such as communication aids, mobility equipment, music therapy, etc. Success Criteria: Outcomes for focus pupils and PP pupils are at least as good as the school average.
-B Squared assessments and ILP targets show this to be the case for SEMH curriculum area in particular, but also overall progress. £46000
+Outcomes for focus pupils and PP pupils are at least as good as the school average.
+B Squared assessments and ILP targets show this to be the case for SEMH curriculum area in particular, but also overall progress.
+PP Pupils fell slightly behind in the summer, however they made progress year on year.
+As a result, all interventions teams will work with class teams to ensure that

+Do £46000

+Pp 240000